 Baseline Expectations for Trust in Federation Overview

-Led by the Community Trust and Assurance Board, the community determined that a set of common expectations that all Participants meet would:
+Led by the InCommon Community Trust and Assurance Board, the community determined that a set of common expectations that all participants meet will

 - provide a baseline for trust